tylern4/example-data-portal-alternative-hosting/README.md

 The `.github/workflows/static.yml` is responsible for building your portal using the configured generator and configured content (e.g. `static.json` and `content` directory).
 Two modifications are required in order to utilize your own hosting mechanism:

 1. Disable GitHub Pages Deployment
-2. Add your own `deploy` Job that uses the `static`-generated Artifact
+2. Add your own [GitHub Action Job](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/using-jobs-in-a-workflow) that uses the `static`-generated Artifact

 ### Disable GitHub Pages Deployment